 My personal experience only confirms what a plethora of research shows: that hormonal birth control neither fixes all the issues related to cycles that it claims to, nor is it the only effective method of avoiding pregnancy (and I’m not just talking about abstinence).
 There are a multitude of other alternatives to birth control that not only address the underlying issues, but are healthier, safer, and just as effective at treating your specific issue.

 Whenever the argument over hormonal birth control (HBC) is brought up, people often argue for the necessity of birth control to regulate cycles, particularly for those who have more grueling symptoms.
-I’m not saying that these symptoms aren’t often debilitating for the women who experience them and that birth control can help to alleviate them, but the problem is they are just that: symptoms.
-And the truth is, they aren’t symptoms from your period or anything else that birth control is going to remedy, these symptoms are often signs of bigger issues and hormonal imbalances; they are signs your body is sending you.
+I’m not saying that these symptoms aren’t often debilitating for the women who experience them and that birth control can help to alleviate them, but the problem is they are just that – symptoms.
+And the truth is, they aren’t symptoms from your period or anything else that birth control is going to remedy.
+These symptoms are often signs of bigger issues and hormonal imbalances; they're signs your body is sending you.

 Nutrition obviously plays a part in our overall health and is especially important when it comes to healthy and properly regulated cycles.
-It is becoming more and more common to see healthier approaches to cycles and fertility, and companies like Food Period offer convenient “seed cycling” bites that are backed by extensive research that shows how consuming different seeds at various times during the month can make for easier periods.
-While these may not all be the exact options for you, it is important to educate yourself on the many successful alternatives to period problems besides birth control.
+It's becoming more and more common to see healthier approaches to cycles and fertility, and companies like Food Period offer convenient “seed cycling” bites that are backed by extensive research that shows how consuming different seeds at various times during the month can make for easier periods.
+While these may not all be the exact options for you, it's important to educate yourself on the many successful alternatives to period problems besides birth control.

-All women should be aware and in tune to the natural functions of their body to accurately assess when things do and don’t feel right.
+All women should be in tune to the natural functions of their body to know when things do and don’t feel right.

 Some of the more well-researched fertility trackers can come with a hefty price tag, but there are many methods of Natural Family Planning (NFP) that can achieve the same results without the high cost.
 Many people immediately assume that any natural forms of family planning involve the scientifically outdated rhythm method, but innovations in science and technology haven’t left NFP behind.
 The natural biological signs our bodies send us at different times of the month are proven to be effective means of achieving or avoiding pregnancy, and a variety of methods exist that allow for the tracking of fertility data.

-The natural biological signs our bodies send us at different times of the month are proven to be effective means of achieving or avoiding pregnancy, and a variety of methods exist that allow for the tracking of fertility data.
+The natural biological signs our bodies send us at different times of the month are proven to be effective means of achieving or avoiding pregnancy.

 The users of the Creighton Method report a 99% success rate when avoiding pregnancy, and research cites how this method of family planning help couples avoid pregnancy through a deeper knowledge of an individual woman’s cycle.
-NaPro technology enables couples to delve even deeper into the underlying issues affecting fertility and provide a wealth of personalized information that is helpful for both understanding the cycle as well as for achieving or avoiding pregnancy.
-The Basal Method tracks fertility based off of changes in temperature, and the Billings Method uses observations of mucus patterns to track cycles.
-All of these methods have options for classes with certified instructors so you don’t have to take this on all your own, and the resources available can help any woman no matter what point she is at in life.
+NaPro technology enables couples to delve even deeper into the underlying issues affecting fertility and provides a wealth of personalized information that's helpful for both understanding the cycle and for achieving or avoiding pregnancy.
+The Basal Method tracks fertility based on changes in temperature, and the Billings Method uses observations of mucus patterns to track cycles.
+All of these methods have options for classes with certified instructors so you don’t have to take this on all on your own, and the resources available can help any woman no matter what point she's at in life.